Selwyn Dewdney: Teaching

 In 1936, he began teaching at Sir Adam Beck Secondary School, London, Ontario, but resigned in protest at the demotion of a colleague in 1945.
 This experience was the subject of his first novel, Wind Without Rain.

 Commissioned works

 One of the first London artists to paint abstracts in the 1940s and early 1950s, Dewdney painted a number of murals on commission for several clients, including Sir Adam Beck Collegiate and Victorian Hospital.
+Around 1950, he painted a mural in the lobby of the General Motors Electro-Motive Division plant in London.
+The mural was to be removed for preservation by Museum London after the company offered it following closure of the plant in 2012.